drablab/Headless-Raspberry-Pi-for-Scribblers/README.md

 Raspberry pi 3b+, a computer with Ubuntu Linux

 #### Headless Connection to Wi-Fi
+This step writes a boot program into the raspberrypi so it connects to the desired wifi at boot up automatically.

 Use a usb-SDcard adaptor and read the raspberrypi's SD card.
 Go to the folder ```/boot``` and create a new file named ```wpa_supplicant.conf```